adimor1/Analysis-red-color-alerts/README.md

 # Final project - red color

 ## Main Purpose
-Analysis red color alarms in Israel from April to May (During Operation "Guardian of the Walls").
+Analysis red color alerts in Israel from April to May (During Operation "Guardian of the Walls").

  you will find addition information in the project presentation